Reddit strikes $60M deal allowing Google to train AI models on its posts, unveils IPO plans

-SAN FRANCISCO (AP) — Reddit has struck a deal with Google that allows the search giant to use posts from the online discussion site for training its artificial intelligence models and to improve products such as online search.
+SAN FRANCISCO (AP) — Reddit has struck a deal with Google that allows the search giant to use posts from the online discussion site for training its artificial intelligence models and to improve services such as Google Search.

-The arrangement, announced Thursday and valued at roughly $60 million, will also give Reddit access to Google AI models for improving its site search and other features.
+The arrangement, announced Thursday and valued at roughly $60 million, will also give Reddit access to Google AI models for improving its internal site search and other features.
+Reddit declined to comment or answer questions beyond its written statement about the deal.

 Separately, the San Francisco-based company announced plans for its initial public offering Wednesday.
 In documents filed with the Securities and Exchange Commission, Reddit said it reported net income of $18.5 million — its first profit in two years — in the October-December quarter on revenue of $249.8 million.
 The company said it aims to list its shares on the New York Stock Exchange under the ticker symbol RDDT.